 If you see that there is significant roof damage or want to make sure your roof hasn’t been compromised, then hire a roofing company for the job.
 They are trained to inspect your roof for any damage and suggest the right way to repair it.

-We hope that this blog helped you learn how to keep squirrels off the roof and attic.
+We hope that this blog post helped you learn how to keep squirrels off the roof and attic.
 Preventing squirrels from accessing your roof can be simple if you take the necessary precautions.
 Installing barriers, using natural repellents, and proper tree maintenance are all effective ways to keep squirrels off roofs.
 By following these steps, you can prevent potential damage and keep your home protected.